Content Navigation

 Fact Name Description

-Purpose The IRS 1099-C form is used to report cancellation of debt.
-When a lender forgives a debt of $600 or more, they must file this form.
+Purpose The IRS 1099-C form is used to report cancellation of debt by a lender to the IRS.

 Guide to Using IRS 1099-C